Reviews and Walkthroughs.

 If you have been in product development for any time, you may have been involved in design reviews, walk-throughs, specification reviews, product reviews, audits and other forms.

 Recently I was a part of a customer presentation.
 The presentation was developed to introduce the customer to a new product design that the customer might believe to be better than their present production product.
 There were many reviews of this presentation that describes the design, specific improvements, and manufacturing of the new product.
 The presentation was well structured, and not overly lengthy.
 These reviews were well attended by a range of competencies, from design, manufacturing, and project management.
 No worries, right?
 Wrong, or so it seems.

 We can review product iterations as well.

 In spite of multiple reviews and walk-throughs, an error was found in the presentation at the moment of presenting.
 Okay, the error was a minor typographical error, not one that would have any serious consequence.
 However, it was indeed a defect in the presentation, after having been reviewed at least 3 times by no less than 5 people in each of the reviews.
 I can relate to a defect slipping through.
-We have written a number of books, that have each gone through many reviews.
+We have written several books, each of which has gone through many reviews.
 Reviewed by the authors, reviewed by subject matter experts, and reviewed by the publisher.
 Guess what, things still slip through.

 - How can we assess the value of the event that never happens, when we do not know what that would have been?
 What happens if we do not conduct these reviews?